 My dinner was nearing completion as I rushed to finish my last pre-dinner task.
 I used my handy Pampered Chef Measure-All Cup and set it for 2 cups.
 I had quart sized Ziplock bags* set aside and I filled each bag with 2 cups (1 lb) of whatever meat I had prepped.
 I threw an address label on some bags and wrote out what was in the bag (1 lb ground beef + veggies) and the date.
 I left all the bags open and on the counter to finish cooling (since steam=water=ice crystals=freezer burn) and I served up that night’s dinner while the cooling took place.

 After dinner I came in, sealed the bags after squeezing out as much air as possible, and stacked them flat in my freezer.
 After frozen you can store the bags upright in a mail crate in your deep freeze.
 One person takes care of the bags while the other loads the dishwasher and you can still fit in your wine and TV time.
+With an outdoor tv mount, you can enjoy watching your favorite shows on your patio.

 *Some people might freak out at Ziplock bags but here’s the deal: since you’re working with cooked meat you can reuse the bags and they take up the least amount of space in a freezer.
 Just cover up your old label with your new one each time you cook and you are good to go.